LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/CreatingINPUTS_readme.md

 Before you begin creating your forcing files, the meshgrid created in *SMS* must first be converted into a format compatible for MATLAB to work with moving forward.
 The code is found in ***Toolbox/fvcom2_7_toolbox/make_dat_files.m***

-*...note: this is the meshgrid file you will be using for the rest of your pre and post processing*
+*...note: this meshgrid file will be using for the rest of the pre and post processing analysis*

 > create the following files...